greco-project/pvcompare/docs/basic_usage.rst

 Provide your own input time series
 ==================================

-*pvcompare* provides functionalities to automatically download weather data ad well as calculate demand and pv time series.
+*pvcompare* provides functionalities to automatically download weather data as well as calculate demand and PV time series.
 If you want to use your own input time series, you can do so by defining them in the :py:func:`~.main.apply_pvcompare` function.
 The followning section gives you an overwiew on how to provide your time series.